What Plants to Plant and When to Plant Them: A Simple Spring planting Guide for Chattanooga and Its Residents.

 A word of caution when it comes to planting in the midsummer: You should be prepared to water quite often unless your area receives lots of summer rain.
 Midsummer flowers planted in July and August will need the most care, and you can enjoy beautiful blooms into the autumn months if you’re careful about watering.

-Tending a garden that looks wonderful all year round requires quite a bit of hard work and careful timing and attention, but the payoff is well worth your efforts.
+Tending a garden that looks wonderful all year round requires quite a bit of hard work, careful timing, and attention, but the payoff is well worth your efforts.
 A beautiful garden is not only enjoyable but also boosts the curb appeal of your home.
-Whether you plan to sell your home in the near future or simply want to make your property as beautiful as possible, this guide can help you plant during the spring a bit easier.
+Whether you plan to sell your home in the near future or simply want to make your property as beautiful as possible, this guide can help your planting process during the spring be a bit easier.